-Bad Things To Avoid Saying To Them
+Statements To Avoid Saying

-“He or She Is In A Better Place Now”
+“They Are In A Better Place Now”

-“He or She Lived A Long and Full Life”
+“They Lived A Long and Full Life”

 Similar to the previous statement, while it can seem harmless, it isn’t completely helpful.
-However, it can potentially be made worse by statements like “some people never reach that age and die young” are used.
+However, it can potentially be made worse when statements like “some people never reach that age and die young” are used.
 A person’s lifespan isn’t a competition, and you should never compare them to others, and it can appear insensitive if you do.

-“It Was His or Her Time To Go”
+“It Was Their Time To Go”

 Even if a person was terminally ill, telling someone that their loved one’s death was on a timeline can be perceived as rude.
 This is especially true if religion gets involved, and both your friend or family member, as well as the deceased, were non-religious.
 Therefore, it’s best to try to avoid saying, “there was a reason for it happening” or, “God said it’s time to be with him.”
-Even if you share the same religious beliefs, it’s better to be on the safe side because of the aforementioned reasons.
+Even if you share the same religious beliefs, it’s better to be on the safe side because of the reasons above.

 “You Can Always Try To Have Another Baby”